TRANSACTION TAX ON CRYPTOCURRENCIES

-CURRENCY INCOME TAXATION
+INCOME TAXATION ON CRYPTOCURRENCIES

-- virtual currency mining
+- Payment for performed work in virtual currency

-- profit or loss from the sale of property is the difference between the purchase price of the property being sold and its sale price.
-Profit or loss from the exchange of property is the difference between the purchase price of the property being exchanged and the market price of the property acquired by exchange (Art.
+- The difference between the purchase price and the sale price of a property is the profit or loss from the sale.
+A property exchange generates profit or loss based on the difference between the purchase price of the property being exchanged and the market price of the property acquired through the exchange (Art.
 37, par.
-1)
+1).

 The following formula shall be used when calculating taxable profit when buying and selling cryptocurrency: